The SEC sues Binance and Zhao Changpeng for violating securities laws, a quick read of the lawsuit summary

 (CZ and affiliated companies relationship chart)

-Before 2021, accounts under Binance entities sent billions of dollars in customer assets to U.S. bank accounts under Merit Peak, which transferred all these funds to Trust Company A, seemingly related to the issuance of Binance stablecoin (BUSD).
+Before 2021, accounts under Binance entities sent billions of dollars of customer assets to U.S. bank accounts under Merit Peak, which transferred all these funds to Trust Company A, and these funds appeared to be related to the issuance of Binance stablecoins (BUSD).
 Using Merit Peak as an intermediary to transfer platform customer funds to purchase BUSD exposed investors to undisclosed counterparty risks.

 Merit Peak and Sigma Chain accounts were used for hundreds of billions of dollars in transfers between BAM Trading, Binance, and related entities.
 For example, by 2021, at least $145 million was transferred from BAM Trading to a Sigma Chain account, and another $45 million was transferred from BAM Trading's Trust Company B account to the Sigma Chain account.
 From this account, Sigma Chain spent $11 million to purchase a yacht.